obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 - Each individual filter must be surrounded by parentheses: `(` and `)`.
 - Operators supported are: `AND`, `OR`, `NOT`, `AND NOT`, `OR NOT` and `XOR`.
+- The operators are case-sensitive: they must be capitalised.
 - The operators must be surrounded by spaces.
 - Use more `(` and `)` to nest further filters together.
 - There is no practical limit to the number of filters combined on each line, nor the level of nesting of parentheses.